jsadowyj/sadowyj.net/content/blog/postgresql-delayed-replica.md

 and on(instance) (pg:receiver_data_in_30m == 0)
 ```

-The `PostgresqlApplyLagBeyondDelay` alert was our problem child - firing away at the worst of times with the timing precision of a smoke detector running out of batteries.
-Apparently it had a personal vendetta against REM sleep.
+The `PostgresqlApplyLagBeyondDelay` alert was our problem child - firing away at the precision of a smoke detector running out of batteries.

 ## Down the PostgreSQL Rabbit Hole

-After digging into the PostgreSQL documentation and postgres_exporter source code (because apparently reading documentation is what passes for detective work in this field), I found the smoking gun.
+After digging into the PostgreSQL documentation and postgres_exporter source code, I found the smoking gun.
 The lag calculation uses this query:

 ```sql
 SELECT